-- The notes are designed for investors who seek a Contingent Interest Payment with respect to each Review Date for which the closing level of each of the Dow Jones Industrial AverageTM, the Russell 2000[®] Index and the S&P 500[®] Index, which we refer to as the Indices, is greater than or equal to 70.00% of its Initial Value, which we refer to as an Interest Barrier. - The notes will be automatically called if the closing level of each Index on any Review Date (other than the first, second and final Review Dates) is greater than or equal to its Initial Value. - The earliest date on which an automatic call may be initiated is August 27, 2020. - Investors in the notes should be willing to accept the risk of losing some or all of their principal and the risk that no Contingent Interest Payment may be made with respect to some or all Review Dates. - Investors should also be willing to forgo fixed interest and dividend payments, in exchange for the opportunity to receive Contingent Interest Payments. - The notes are unsecured and unsubordinated obligations of JPMorgan Chase Financial Company LLC, which we refer to as JPMorgan Financial, the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co.
+- The notes are designed for investors who seek a Contingent Interest Payment with respect to each Review Date for which the closing level of each of the S&P 500® Index, the NASDAQ-100 Index® and the Russell 2000® Index, which we refer to as the Indices, is greater than or equal to 70.00% of its Initial Value, which we refer to as an Interest Barrier. - Investors should be willing to accept the risk of losing some or all of their principal and the risk that no Contingent Interest Payment may be made with respect to some or all Review Dates. - Investors should also be willing to forgo fixed interest and dividend payments, in exchange for the opportunity to receive Contingent Interest Payments. - The notes are unsecured and unsubordinated obligations of JPMorgan Chase Financial Company LLC, which we refer to as JPMorgan Financial, the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co.
 Any payment on the notes is subject to the credit risk of JPMorgan Financial, as issuer of the notes, and the credit risk of JPMorgan Chase & Co., as guarantor of the notes. - Payments on the notes are not linked to a basket composed of the Indices.
-Payments on the notes are linked to the performance of each of the Indices individually, as described below. - Minimum denominations of \$1,000 and integral multiples thereof - The notes priced on May 27, 2020 and are expected to settle on or about June 1, 2020. - CUSIP: 48132KX59
+Payments on the notes are linked to the performance of each of the Indices individually, as described below. - · Minimum denominations of \$1,000 and integral multiples thereof - The notes priced on September 11, 2020 and are expected to settle on or about September 16, 2020. - · CUSIP: 48132MT76